esperanca/personal_website/src/posts/weeknote-022.md

 tags:
   - babylonhealth
 ---
-A very intense but rewarding week, and I wrote these notes automatic mode.
+Intense but rewarding week.
+I wrote these notes in automatic mode.
 Jotting down things that are on top of my mind and publishing without overthinking.

 My selected blog/weeknote this week is from a Babylon colleague.
 He is an engineer with a quirk sense of humour.
 He wrote about his experiences [working remotely](https://www.mrlee.dev/personal/on-working-remotely/) in different countries and companies.